Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 The Bottom Line

 Chain pickerel are found from East Texas to northern Florida, the Great Lakes to the coast, and up to Nova Scotia.
 It is one of the most overlooked gamefishes.
 It is challenging to catch and when hooked, will put up a spirited fight.
-In this article, we shared information, fishing techniques, and tips to help you catch more pickerel.
+Chain pickerel is a sport fish and a member of the pike family.

 If you are also interested in other fishes like flathead catfish, bream, and cod, then read these articles on how to catch flathead catfish, how to catch bream, and how to catch cod to help you be more successful fishing for these fishes.